Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/ensembl-data/annotation-and-prediction/community-annotation.md

 ## Preparing your GFF3 file for submission

 First and foremost, it is important the file must be in valid GFF3 format ([specifications](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md)).
-This can be checked by up loading the file to the [GFF3 Validator](https://genometools.org/cgi-bin/gff3validator.cgi) from “GenomeTools” and clicking on `Validate this file!`.
+This can be checked by uploading the file to the [GFF3 Validator](https://genometools.org/cgi-bin/gff3validator.cgi) from “GenomeTools” and clicking on `Validate this file!`.
 Run it at least once without the `tidy` box ticked to check what the issues are.
 You can then attempt to validate it again with the `tidy` option checked.
 Note that if your GFF3 file is larger than the specified limit in the site, you will need to download the tool ([installation instructions](https://github.com/genometools/genometools/blob/master/README.md)) and run it on your computer with the command:

 ```bash
 gt gff3validator <file.gff3>